Duet3D/wiki-content/How_to_guides/Getting_connected/Getting_connected_to_your_Duet.md

 Your Duet WiFi will either have a blue LED on the WiFi module, or a green LED next to the WiFi module.
 This flashes once when power is connected, flashes a number of times when enabled and searching for a network to connect to, and is lit permanently when connected to a WiFi network.
 Duet 2 WiFi with external antenna has no WiFi LED.

-**If you have a Duet with external antenna, don't forget to plug in the external antenna!**
+**If you have a Duet with an external antenna, don't forget to plug the external antenna into the U.FL connector on the WiFi module!**

 #### Set WiFi to idle mode